briatte/congres-afsp/DATA.md

 ## [`edges.csv`][data-edges]

-A CSV file with one row per conference attendee and per conference panel attended:
+A CSV file with one row per conference participant and per conference panel attended:

 - `year` – Year of AFSP conference ([2009][2009], [2011][2011], [2013][2013], [2015][2015], [2017][2017]).
-- `i` – Full name of the attendee, slightly simplified for cross-year matching:
+- `i` – Full name of the participant, slightly simplified for cross-year matching:
   - Coded as `FAMILY NAME FIRST NAME`, all uppercase.
   - Composed family names `X-Y` are simplified to their first component `X`.
-  - Dashes in names (e.g. `MARIE-CLAUDE`) have been removed.
+  - Dashes in first names (e.g. `MARIE-CLAUDE`) have been removed.
   - Lone initials (e.g. `SMITH JOHN K`) have been removed.
   - Name particles (e.g. `X DE Y`) have been removed.
 - `j` – Panel attended, coded as `YEAR_ID`, where `ID` contains:
   - The type of panel (e.g. `CP` for plenary conferences, `ST` for thematic sessions).
   - The alphanumeric identifier of the panel when there was one.
-- `n_j` – Number of attendees to the conference panel.
+- `n_j` – Number of participants to the conference panel.
-- `n_p` – Number of conference panels attended that year by the attendee.
+- `n_p` – Number of conference panels attended that year by the participant.
-- `t_p` – Total number of panels attended by the attendee.
+- `t_p` – Total number of panels attended by the participant.
-- `t_c` – Total number of conferences attended by the attendee.
+- `t_c` – Total number of conferences attended by the participant.
-- `first_name` – First name of the attendee.
+- `first_name` – First name of the participant.
   - Extracted from `i`, with possible mistakes (see note below).
   - Missing when the first name could not be safely confirmed.
-- `family_name` – Family name of the attendee.
+- `family_name` – Family name of the participant.
   - Extracted from `i`, with possible mistakes (see note below).
-- `gender` – Gender of the attendee:
+- `gender` – Gender of the participant:
   - Determined from `first_name` (see note below).
-- `affiliation` – Academic affiliation(s) of the attendee; see [`affiliations.tsv`][data-affiliations] above.
+  - Coded as `f` for female and `m` for male.

 __Note__ – The first name and gender variables are based on the frequencies observed in the [_Fichier Prénoms Insee_, 2016 edition][data-prenoms], which will be downloaded to the `data` folder during data preparation, as well as on manual additions provided in [`genders.tsv`][data-genders] (see below).